YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLSETDATA2LONG
 -------------------

 JNLSETDATA2LONG, SET journal record has data of length xxxx.
-Target system cannot handle more than yyyy bytes.
+Target system cannot handle data more than yyyy bytes.

 MUPIP Error: This error message is logged to the replication server log file.
 The version of YottaDB running on the replication primary system supports longer data lengths for globals than the YottaDB version running on the secondary system.